Download species observation data

 Download animal observation data from GBIF

-Next, you'll download animal observation data from the Global Biodiversity Information Facility (GBIF).
+Next, you'll download animal observation data from the Global Biodiversity Information Facility (GBIF) using the Download Species Occurrence Points geoprocessing sample.
 GBIF is a global data repository that collects data on where species have been recorded.
 Data is included from multiple sources, such as iNaturalist, and formatted into a common schema for broad use.
+First, you'll open the species page on the GBIF site to confirm the genus and species of the European badger.
+The Download Species Occurrence Points geoprocessing sample requires this information to be entered using correct nomenclature, with the genus name capitalized and the species name in lowercase.

 Note: Depending on the protection status of the species, location data may be obscured to prevent poaching or other interference.
 The European badger is classified by the IUCN Redlist as Least Concern, so location data is not obscured.

-1. Go to the GBIF page for Meles meles.
+1. Open the GBIF page for Meles meles.

 The species overview page appears.
 This page shows information about the badger including photos that have been submitted with occurrence records, a map of where sightings have occurred, and a description of the animal's activity and ecology.